espressif/vscode-esp-idf-extension/README.md

 4. In Visual Studio Code, select menu **Help** > `Toggle Developer Tools` and copy any error in the Console tab related to this extension.

-5. Make sure that your extension is properly configured as described in [JSON Manual Configuration](./docs/SETUP.md#JSON-Manual-Configuration).
-Visual Studio Code allows you to configure settings at different levels: **Global (User Settings)**, **Workspace** and **Workspace Folder** so make sure your project has the right settings.
+5. Visual Studio Code allows you to configure settings at different levels: **Global (User Settings)**, **Workspace** and **Workspace Folder** so make sure your project has the right settings.
 The `ESP-IDF: Doctor command` result might give the values from user settings instead of the workspace folder settings.

 6. Review the [OpenOCD troubleshooting FAQ](https://github.com/espressif/OpenOCD-esp32/wiki/Troubleshooting-FAQ) related to the `OpenOCD` output, for application tracing, debug or any OpenOCD related issues.